 After wrapping up Batman: The Long Halloween and Dark Victory, the award-winning team of Jeph Loeb and Tim Sale tacked on a final mini-series, this one featuring DC's legendary femme fatale.
 Catwoman: When in Rome fills in a few gaps in the previous collections by going back and explaining what Catwoman was up to while Batman was busy lurking around Gotham City.

 Bear with me for a second.
 I was very briefly in a role-playing group that included a guy (geeky, but friendly) who persisted in playing a female character.
-Even though - common sense and general geekery dictates that transgender role-playing is a very, very bad idea.
+In hindsight, this was a really bad idea.

-ANYWAY, he was (probably) a very nice chap, but after spending a couple hours watching him simper and enquire about the bodice-enhancing leather armor, I never really spent the time chatting with him to learn more.
+Anyway, he was (probably) a very nice chap, but after spending a couple hours watching him enquire about the bodice-enhancing leather armor, I never wanted to spend the time chatting with him to learn more.

-SIMILARLY, if I had read Catwoman before either of the two (decent) Loeb/Sale Batman collections, I would never have spent the time to learn more.
+Similarly, if I had read Catwoman before either of the two (decent) Loeb/Sale Batman collections, I would never have spent the time to learn more.
 Whereas Long Halloween and Dark Victory are clever, well-plotted and complex, Catwoman is rubbish.
 Rubbish with enormous boobs.
-The graphic novel is a slap-stick collection of a scantily dressed Catwoman falling out of bed (nekkid), making endless jokes about designer fashion and whining persistantly about her love for Batman.
+The graphic novel is a slap-stick collection of a scantily dressed Catwoman endlessly falling out of bed (nekkid), making endless jokes about designer fashion and whining persistently about her love for Batman.

 Catwoman: When is Rome is shockingly trashy, written for fans who would howl in protest if anyone had dare stereotype Batman as abominably.